konstantin-lebejko/typescipt-express-starter/README.md

 - Includes TypeScript, Express, nodemon, concurrently, ESLint, Prettier

+## How to run:

+- Make sure you use Node 16.17
+- Run `npm install`
+- Copy `.env.development.sample` and `.env.production.sample` from `env` directory to root of the project and rename them to `.env.development` and `.env.production` respectively
+- Run `make dev` to start development server

 ## Docker details

 - Development port is 3000 (set in .env.development, Dockerfile)